009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 In the following, we wrote a description of which classes are implemented and what functions they contain.
 We would like to create an appropriate GitHub repository with our code and a detailled description.

  **Class: Main** (file main.py) We start our speech assistant Hal in our main-file.
+ - The main file actives our Hal class.

  * **Class: Hal** (file hal.py) Hal is our speech assistant :older_man:
 - He starts  to record audio when option 1 in the main menu is chosen
 - After three seconds of break he stopps recording
 - If he does not understand the spoken words he gives an error
+- If option 2 is chosen he turns off
+- And if another input is give, Hal says that he did not understand and asks to repeat the input

  **Class: Recorder** (file recorder.py) :video_camera:
 - The Recorder class imports "speech recognition" as a library.